rakeshchowdary8/project-F/README.md

-This is my first project building with the help of tutorials in the youtube.
+This is my first project using HTML & CSS.